darthwalsh/dotNetBytes/README.md

  - use [`LiveServer` extension](https://marketplace.visualstudio.com/items?itemName=ritwickdey.LiveServer)
  - run vscode debug task for a separate chrome PWA window, or open http://127.0.0.1:5500?Example=true
  - use Chrome dev-tools to debug HTML, and VS Code / dev-tools for coding or debugging JS
+  - FIXME: Only working on macOS with dotnet core installed.

 ### Software design